 Publications In Review or Preparation (available upon request)

-Telemeco, R.S., and C.R.
-Feldman (In Preparation, available on request) Local adaptation and speciation in alligator lizards: An integrative analysis combining morphological, ecological, and molecular evidence.
-Planned submission to Evolution.
+Telemeco, R.S., B. Lavin, and C.R.
+Feldman (In Preparation, available upon request) Local adaptation and speciation in alligator lizards: An integrative analysis combining morphological, ecological, and molecular evidence.
+Planned submission to Molecular Ecology Spring 2019.

 †: equal contributions, * undergraduate mentee